-To create access to wellness for young, disadvantaged Australians living with chronic disease, cancer or major trauma, by providing funding for evidence based integrated health services including exercise, diet and counselling.
+To create access to wellness for young, disadvantaged Australians living with chronic disease, disability, cancer or major trauma, by providing funding for evidence based integrated health services including exercise, diet and counselling.

 To help beneficiaries to reach maximal medical improvement and reduce permanent impairment caused by chronic disease, disability, cancer or major trauma by funding integrated, multi-disciplinary treatment plans.
 We aim to empower beneficiaries with long-term strategies to manage their conditions and to improve their quality of life.
 Services funded will include exercise rehabilitation, diet advice and counselling.

 The Be Inspired Foundation is based in Perth, Western Australia and whilst our initial focus will be local, we believe that access to integrated health services should not be limited by geography.
 Our long-term vision is to expand our service delivery footprint by collaborating with organisations such as universities, other not-for-profit organisations as well as health professionals.
 In order to maximise the benefits of the funds we raise, as well as individual treatment, we can offer treatment in group settings and online.

 The founder of the Be Inspired Foundation, Mr Shane Johnstone, has practiced as a Clinical Exercise Physiologist for eight years.
 During this time he has become passionate about the benefits of evidence based, integrative health care for young people living with chronic disease, cancer and injuries resulting from major trauma.
 Unfortunately, funding for this type of treatment is limited under the current Medicare system, meaning not all young people in need of this additional support are able to access it.
 Motivated by the belief that every child should have access to wellness, Shane founded the Be Inspired Foundation to fund multi-disciplinary treatment for disadvantaged young people.

 - In 2012, 2.55 million people in Australia (13.9% of the national population) were living below the poverty line (50% of median income).